elixir-toniq/raft/README.md

 Raft provides users with an api for building consistent (as defined by CAP), distributed state machines.
-It does this using the raft leader election and concensus protocol as described in the [original paper](https://raft.github.io/raft.pdf).
+It does this using the raft leader election and consensus protocol as described in the [original paper](https://raft.github.io/raft.pdf).
 Logs are persisted using rocksdb but Raft provides a pluggable storage adapter for utilizing other storage engines.